10-Minute Talks: Art historian, professor, writer, spy – the extraordinary story of Anthony Blunt

-It was in this febrile atmosphere that Sir Kenneth Dover, the distinguished Hellenist, who was then also President of the British Academy, received a letter from the eminent Cambridge historian J. H. Plum – another fellow of the Academy – insisting that steps be taken to expel Blunt from the fellowship.
-The matter was discussed at meetings of the Academy's council in the early months of 1980, before being taken to the annual general meeting in July, since under the academy's statutes it was only the AGM which had the power to expel fellows – something which it had never done before.
-The AGM declined to expel Blunt, as a result of which some fellows resigned, because they thought he should have been thrown out.
-Several more fellows, urged on by J. H. Plum, notified Dover that unless Blunt resigned by the end of the year, they too would quit.
+It was in this febrile atmosphere that Sir Kenneth Dover, the distinguished Hellenist, who was then also President of the British Academy, received a letter from the eminent Cambridge historian J. H. Plumb – another Fellow of the Academy – insisting that steps be taken to expel Blunt from the Fellowship.
+The matter was discussed at meetings of the Academy's council in the early months of 1980, before being taken to the annual general meeting in July, since under the Academy's statutes it was only the AGM which had the power to expel Fellows – something which it had never done before.
+The AGM declined to expel Blunt, as a result of which some Fellows resigned, because they thought he should have been thrown out.
+Several more Fellows, urged on by J. H. Plumb, notified Dover that unless Blunt resigned by the end of the year, they too would quit.
 And they made their opposition public, writing and talking to the newspapers.

 Eventually, in August 1980, Blunt did resign, prompting several of his friends in the Academy to do the same – this time in protest that he had gone when they thought he should have stayed.
 There were more articles in the newspapers and highbrow journals and Kenneth Dover relinquished the Presidency of the Academy 12 months before his term would customarily have ended.